QuestNetwork/qd-messages-ts/README.md

 Check out other [Awesome Quest Network dApps](https://github.com/QuestNetwork/awesome/blob/master/README.md)!

 ## Support Us
-This project is a lot of work and unfortunately we need to eat food, so we'd be thrilled if you sent us your financial contributions to:
+This project is a lot of work and unfortunately we need to eat food (ツ)

 | Bitcoin | Ethereum |
 |---|---|